In the land of date texting-You are interchangable

 “I knew he was tall!”
 Ressica called out.

-“Tall, that man is half building” I replied as I got out my cellphone, wrote her p# down on a napkin splattered with Stella.
+“Tall, that man is half building” I replied as I wrote her p# down on a napkin splattered with Stella.
 (Haha, let’s not pretend they serve Stella here.
 I think it was Blue Moon).
 I then ran down the stairs to the bathroom after him, hoping to slip him the napkin casually, but instead, I sailed straight into him smacking my face into his elbow, which was for some reason up in the air, at the turn at the bottom of the stairs.
-Crap.
-Ouch.